 Users of radiation have a responsibility to do so safely and in accordance with the Radiation Management Plan relevant to the particular radiation source.
 Occasionally something may occur that results in an unplanned or unexpected exposure to radiation.
 This is classified as a radiation incident.

-The definition of a radiation incident is given in Schedule 13 and the Glossary of the National Directory for Radiation Protection, June 2017 (NDRP) as follows:
+The definition of a radiation incident is given in Schedule 4 and the Glossary of the National Directory for Radiation Protection (2nd Edition, 2021) (NDRP) as follows:

 A radiation incident is any unintended or ill-advised event when using ionising radiation apparatus, specified types of non-ionising radiation apparatus or radioactive substances, which results in, or has the potential to result in, an exposure to radiation to any person or the environment, outside the range of that normally expected for a particular practice, including events resulting from operator error, equipment failure, or the failure of management systems that warranted investigation.